useflyyer/flyyer-js/README.md

 See [Usage](#usage) 👆

-### Is it compatible with Vue and other frameworks?
+### Is it compatible with Vue, Express and other frameworks?

 This is framework-agnostic, you can use this library on any framework on any platform.

+### How to configure Flayyer.ai?

+Visit your [project rules and settings](https://flayyer.com/dashboard/_/projects) on the Flayyer Dashboard.

 ### What if the `__v=` thing?